timwford/svm_audio_classification/README.md

 # SVM Audio Classification

-AOA Final Project, using an SVM (Support Vector Machine) to classify audio from a sink
+AOA Final Project, using an SVM (Support Vector Machine) to classify audio from a kitchen sink.

 # Project structure